eric-reach783/reach-data-experiments/notes/asset-intelligence/access-control.md

 2. **CrowdStrike**: Use the region-specific Swagger documentation URLs with valid API credentials
 3. Both platforms provide Postman collections and SDK support for easier integration

-The schema documentation includes complete field descriptions, validation rules, example values, and implementation guidance for all access control mechanisms.